 “There were all kinds of goods in its market and more than 1,000 cartloads of silk were shipped into the city each day.
 No city in the world could be compared to Dadu in terms of the unusual goods from foreign countries and goods in general that were available”.

-When Marco Polo was released from prison in 1299 he went back to Venice to work at the family work as a merchant, he became a wealthy man by these efforts but did not go on further grand journeys.
+When Marco Polo was released from prison in 1299 he went back to Venice to continue the family work as a merchant, he became a wealthy man by these efforts but did not go on further grand journeys.
 He died in 1324 aged 70.

 Marco Polo was followed by many more European travelers to China, perhaps most importantly the Jesuit mission under Matteo Ricci.
 With the fall of the Mongol empire the lasting effect of Marco's visits on China was minimal as his contact was with Mongols not native Chinese.
-However in Europe the tales of his visit did stimulate long-lasting interest for the Far East with the allure of a lucrative market.
-Many adventurer went East to build up trading contacts over the next five centuries.
+However in Europe the tales of his visit did stimulate long-lasting interest for the Far East with the allure of an exotic and wealthy land.
+Many an adventurer went East to build up trading contacts over the next five centuries.

 A bridge in Beijing was named in his honor - the ‘Marco Polo bridge’.
 The bridge is called in Chinese Lugou 卢沟桥 and was built in 1189-92; it is an impressive 874 feet [266 meters] in length.
 It was described and admired by Marco Polo and so European travelers named the bridge after him.
 The bridge was the scene 700 years later of the opening skirmish of the Japanese occupation.